RAISE-Sapienza/data-release-scalingup-smc-jss-2024/README.md

 ## Running environment ##

-The generate each plot you need to configure a python environment using Anaconda.
+To generate each plot, you need to configure a Python environment using Anaconda.
 To this end, you can follow the following instructions:

 1. Install Anaconda (Miniconda in this setting) with Python 3.11.